trogdoro/xiki/README.md

 ### Git

-If you have git, you can get Xiki from github via "git clone https://github.com/trogdoro/xiki.git"
+Or, if you have git, you can get Xiki from github via "git clone https://github.com/trogdoro/xiki.git"

-### Older versions

-For older versions, check out https://github.com/trogdoro/xiki/releases

 ### Supported platforms